 In recent years, there has been a growing pressure on the shipping industry to become more green, not only through the use of more environmentally sound fuels, but also by encouraging innovation in ship design and operation to make the sector more sustainable.
 The new technologies and new ships will require significant expenditure, providing opportunities for financiers who are committed to green financing to invest in the shipping industry.
 Recent years have seen increased commitment from financiers to encourage sustainable finance in shipping, for example, with the introduction of Poseidon Principles, a bank-led, voluntary initiative designed to monitor and report on the carbon efficiency of participating banks' shipping loan portfolios.

-While, at the time of writing, the post-Brexit relationship between the United Kingdom and the European Union is in its infancy, the trading relations between the two, as set out in the EU–UK Trade and Cooperation Agreement, do not seem to be having any significant adverse implications for the shipping industry.
+While, at the time of writing, the post-Brexit relationship between the United Kingdom and the European Union is still relatively new, the trading relations between the two, as set out in the EU–UK Trade and Cooperation Agreement, do not seem to be having any significant adverse implications for the shipping industry.

 There will, however, always need to be ships, and finance for them.
 While it is likely that banks and export credit agencies will also continue to have the major role in ship financing, there is likely to be a growing role for debt and equity capital markets and other specialised forms of finance.

-Despite the effect of the covid-19 pandemic, investor interest in the United Kingdom passenger railway industry remains strong, buoyed by the strong level of government support for the UK rail sector.
+Despite the effect of the covid-19 pandemic, investor interest in the UK passenger railway industry remains strong, buoyed by the strong level of government support for the UK rail sector.
 Apart from the continuing need to replace old rolling stock, there are continuing and developing opportunities coupled with new infrastructure and its associated need for rolling stock arising from planned new large-scale rail developments (e.g., HS2), opportunities in the light rail sector and technological advances (e.g., the introduction of battery-powered and hydrogen-powered propulsion systems and improvements allowing more services on existing lines).
-In particular, developments might be expected as a result of the opportunities afforded by the ongoing government review of the industry.
-The expected shift to a system of concessions (instead of franchising) where the government takes most cost risk and revenue risk, coupled with the level of financial support that the government has provided to the UK rail sector during the covid-19 pandemic, means that a continued need for private sector finance can be expected during the coming years.
+In particular, developments might be expected as a result of the opportunities afforded by implementation of the Plan.
+The shift to a system of concessions (instead of franchising) where the government takes most cost risk and revenue risk, coupled with the level of financial support that the government has provided to the UK rail sector during the covid-19 pandemic, means that a continued need for private sector finance can be expected during the coming years.